 ETD Administrator: Screens 7 and 8: Contact Information and Dissertation/Thesis Details

 - Please be sure to properly capitalize the title of your work, as one would a book title.

-- The “subject categories” you will see in the second screenshot below will be from that long list with the four digit codes; the keywords are freeform subject keywords.
+- The “subject categories” will be from that long list with the four digit codes; the keywords are free-form subject keywords.
 Use whichever ones are appropriate and useful in your field.

 - If your abstract uses any non-alphanumeric characters, including quotation marks etc., please take a look at the formatting hints provided by ProQuest.

 If your file doesn’t have all fonts embedded or is password-protected, ProQuest’s system will not accept it.
 Troubleshooting information is available on this screen under “PDF Help”.
 If you’ve clicked “Save and Continue” and gotten past this step without an error message, your file satisfies ProQuest’s requirements.